elastos/Elastos.DID.JS.SDK/README.md

 # Elastos DID Typescript SDK

+## SDK development workflow

+- From the SDK folder: `npm run dev` (this enables hot reload when SDK files change)
+- Or `npm run build` without hot reload.

+## Writing tests

+**Note**: the tests/ folder contains its **own package.json and node_modules**, and depends on the "external library" **@elastosfoundation/did-js-sdk**.

+- Open the **tests/** folder as root in a different instance of vscode, this is the only way for now to let vscode display typescript types and issues correctly.
+- `npm link ..` (every time after calling `npm install` or `npm update`) from the tests/ folder.
+This command uses the local version of the DID SDK, that is just in the folder above tests.
+- Run one or several tests using one of the options below.

+## Running tests

+Several independant options:

+- In vscode, Menu -> Run -> **Start debugging**

+Or:

+- From the command line (SDK or tests/ folders):
+- `npm run test:node`

+Or:

+- Using **jest runner**:
+- Click **run** or **debug** directly from the code, above test descriptions.

 ## The DID Adapter

 A DIDAdapter is required to publish transactions to the DID chain.
 Different environments require different adapters such as: